Equivariant Coarse (Co-)Homology Theories: Examples

 \section{Examples}

-In \Cref{sec:Sigmastuff} we will describe a procedure to construct a wide class of coarse \mbox{(co-)}homology theories out of generalized \mbox{(co-)}homology theories for $\sigma$-locally compact spaces.
+In Section~\ref{sec:Sigmastuff} we will describe a procedure to construct a wide class of coarse \mbox{(co-)}homology theories out of generalized \mbox{(co-)}homology theories for $\sigma$-locally compact spaces.
 Therefore we shall limit ourselves in this section to a few examples which can be defined by different means.

-The first two, ordinary coarse homology (\Cref{sec:ordinarycoarsehomology}) and cohomology (\Cref{sec:ordinarycoarsecohomology}), are defined by pretty elementary by constructing \mbox{(co-)}chain complexes.
+The first two, ordinary coarse homology (Section~\ref{sec:ordinarycoarsehomology}) and cohomology (Section~\ref{sec:ordinarycoarsecohomology}), are defined by constructing rather elementary \mbox{(co-)}chain complexes.
 Note that we have implemented the $\Gamma$-action in a very naive way by considering $\Gamma$-invariant chains or dividing out the $\Gamma$-action on the cochain complexes, respectively.
 This is sufficient for the purpose of giving examples, but in real life it would be better to develop a more sophisticated $\Gamma$-equivariant generalization in the cohomological case.

-For example, one well-known way of defining equivariant cohomology of a topological space $X$ with action of a topological group $\Gamma$ is to take a non-equivariant cohomology theory $\Cohom^*$ and evaluate it on the homotopy quotient:
+For example, one well-known way of defining equivariant cohomology of a topological space~$X$ with action of a topological group $\Gamma$ is to take a non-equivariant cohomology theory $\Cohom^*$ and evaluate it on the homotopy quotient:

 \begin{question} Does an analogous construction also work for coarse geometry?
 And if yes, what is the coarse geometric analogue of the classifying space $\mathrm{E}\Gamma$? \end{question} An answer to this question would give rise to a wide variety of equivariant cohomology theories.
-Until then, there are only the equivariant coarse \mbox{(co-)}homology theories in which the $\Gamma$-action is implemented directly into the definition, e.\,g.\ at \mbox{(co-)}chain level, although many homotopy theorist would probably dismiss these equivariant theories as not being the correct ones.

-In \Cref{sec:sHigCor,sec:RoeAlg} we show how the $\K$-theories of stable Higson coronas and Roe algebras fit into our set-up.
-Here, there are no doubts about what is the correct way of implementing the $\Gamma$-actions.
+In Sections~\ref{sec:sHigCor} and~\ref{sec:RoeAlg} we show how the $\K$-theories of stable Higson coronas and Roe algebras fit into our set-up.
+Here, there are well-established ways of implementing the $\Gamma$-actions.